grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 Basically, I'm not fluent in markdown syntax -- the language for formatting these documents with headers, sections, etc. -- and neither do I want to be.
 And I'd also like to avoid making git commits, managing folders with drafts, and other technical things.
 I just want to write, which is enough work as it is.

-Here's what I' looking for in an editor:
+Here's what I'd like in an editor:
+- A Google Docs-like interface
-- Offline support
+	- Offline editing
-- A mobile app, or a good mobile browser design
+	- A good mobile app (or mobile-responsive site)
-- Integrations with Google Docs and GitHub
-	- I'd like to edit articles via Google Docs, especially if offline and mobile support is scant.
-- Caching drafts
+	- AutoaCaching
 		- When I refresh the page, I should not lose my work
+- Integration with GitHub
 - A LaTeX editor, formula builder, or something to help with LaTeX syntax

 So what's the best editor?
 Does a good one even exist?
 What features are most important for a Pages blog?
 An ideal editor would be something like Google Docs with two additions: (1) the ability to sync with GitHub and (2) a LaTeX editor for math expressions.
 Does something like this exist?
 No.